pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curve.md

 Implementors of the applications have to choose the parameters with appropriate security level according to the security requirements of the applications.
 For efficiency, we refer to the benchmark by mcl {{mcl}} for 128 bits of security, and by Kiyomura et al. {{Kiy}} for 256 bits of security and choose sufficiently efficient parameters.
-For global acceptance, we give the implementations of pairing-friendly curves in section {{impl}}.
+For global acceptance, we give the implementations of pairing-friendly curves in {{impl}}.

 ## For 100 Bits of Security